-The Solo 2 is another flagship product much like the Mighty is for S&B. It features several Arizer signature features such as high-quality borosilicate glass mouthpieces that cool down the vapor and make loading pretty easy.
+The Arizer Solo 2 (review | buy) is another flagship product much like the Mighty+ is for S&B. It features several Arizer signature features such as high-quality borosilicate glass mouthpieces that cool down the vapor and make loading pretty easy.
 It also has a relatively wide temperature spectrum of 122-428°F, which can be controlled and viewed on the built-in OLED screen.
 The entire device body is made from sturdy brushed aluminum which adds to its overall premium feel.

-Kit and Accessories
+Kit & Accessories

 - Curved Mouthpiece – this allows you to use the device without having to hold it directly under your lip.
 (In my opinion- it’s also the best mouthpiece to use the device with.)

 - Tipped Aroma Tube – This mouthpiece has a tapered opening that reduces the amount of vapor you inhale, making it less overwhelming for some users and more natural to use.

 - Frosted Glass Tube – (available in 14mm and 19mm) this allows you to attach the Solo 2 to a water pipe.
 I tested this accessory with my rig from Higher Standards.

 The Mighty+ (Plus) kit has all your needs covered straight out of the box.
 Other than the unit and charging cable, it comes with the necessary cleaning tools and spares.

 - Dosing capsule